walterfreeman/phy211/index.md

 title: Announcements
 ---

-### Week 1 checkin

-You can find the <a href="https://docs.google.com/forms/d/1geZRFwHwJrK4j3fX8iTzZu2NFuB97ScAEdeSsDvg3Vg/">week 1 checkin</a> here.
-Tell us a little about yourself and how it's going; this should take just a few minutes, and is due Monday at noon.

 ### Where do I find...

 * Looking for the slides we use in class?
 All the past slides are linked from the calendar page.